 Revisions

 Revisions will be made by whole file replacement; that is, by the issuing of new editions.
-The user must be able to access the revision information of Chart 1 and the Colour Test Diagram
+The user must be able to access the revision information of Chart 1 and the Colour Test Diagram.

 Presentation and parameter settings

-Refer to the S-164 test dataset manual for ECDIS parameter settings for portrayal of Chart 1 datasets
+Refer to the S-164 test dataset manual for ECDIS parameter settings for portrayal of Chart 1 datasets.

 The Colour Test Diagram

-A multi-purpose colour differentiation test diagram is illustrated in Figure C-4.
+A multi-purpose colour differentiation test diagram is illustrated in Figure 4.
 This consists of 20 squares each coloured with one of the 4 main background colour fills (such as shallow water blue); and each having a diagonal line in one of the six important foreground colours (such as mariner's orange).
 Each diagonal line is 0.64mm.

 The diagram is in the form of a dataset and so can be displayed using any of the three colour palettes.
 This diagram is intended: